LamaliaNetwork/LamMailBox/README.md

 ## Limitations & Roadmap

-* Single YAML database (`database.yml`) only; high-volume servers should plan their own archival or cleanup.
 * No cross-server syncing or Bungee/Velocity support yet.
 * `allonline` sends only to players online at send time.
 * Mail files are plain text; staff can read or edit them.